-Nice example of Esnauts & Rapilly's landmark American map.
-The 1779 edition of the map is generally regarded as the first map to name the United States.
+Nice example of Esnauts & Rapilly's landmark American map, first published in 1779 and generally regarded as the first map to name the United States.

 This map and Lattre's map are considered the two earliest maps to use the name Etats-Unis (United States) in the title of the map.

 The map delineates United States in the midst of the American Revolution, but shows a very unusual "Floride Occidente," which extends north to the mountains of North Carolina, claiming all of the future Mississippi and Alabama as part of West Florida.
 The region between the Mississippi and Appalachians, south of the Great Lakes, remains filled with French Forts.